Cannabis and border towns in the United States: Sedgwick, Colorado

 Located in northeastern Colorado near the Nebraska border, Sedgwick's cannabis dispensaries were a major benefit to the small town's economy.
 However, the town has also drawn the ire of Nebraska law enforcement officials, who believe it is to blame for the large spike in marijuana possession arrests in Nebraska-Colorado border towns since legalization.

 South Beloit, Illinois

 Located across the border from Beloit, Wisconsin, South Beloit's first cannabis dispensary opened in 2020 following the legalization of cannabis in Illinois and has generated significant tax revenue for the city.

 Trinidad, Colorado

 One of the first cannabis border towns, Trinidad's economy was revitalized by the legalization of marijuana due to its close proximity to both New Mexico and Texas.

 Uxbridge, Massachusetts

 Located on the border with Rhode Island, Uxbridge has several marijuana dispensaries.
 As of September 2019, the city is considering establishing marijuana smoking clubs in the city.

 West Wendover, Nevada

 Located across the border from Wendover, Utah, West Wendover's first dispensary opened in December 2019 and serves Utah residents in the western half of the state.

+Sunland Park, New Mexico

+Located across the border from El Paso, Texas.
+Sun Park has over 20 recreational dispensaries and serves El Paso, Texas.
+Texas law prohibits recreational cannabis.